 They are usually served in Dhabas across the country.
 To give it a smoky flavour, place a small live charcoal in a small container and put it in the centre of the prepared dish.
 Immediately add a tsp. of ghee and quickly cover with a lid.
 Open after 5-10 minutes.
 You will get a lovely smokey fragrant to the dish.
+So now check for a step by step guide with pictures to prepare it.

 - 1 big Eggplant (the ones meant only for bhartas)